richpauloo/rp/content/authors/rich/_index.md

 - Visitors
 ---

-I'm currently a PhD Candidate studying physical hydrogeology at the University of California Davis with [Dr. Graham Fogg](https://www.researchgate.net/profile/Graham_Fogg).
-My research interests concern the monitoring and modeling of vast underground aquifers -- finite water stores in the Earth's crust extracted for human consumption.
-Methodologically, I integrate tools from geostatistics, 3D groundwater flow and contaminant transport, statistical/machine learning, optimization, calibration, and mathematical modeling to explain and forecast the behavior of hydrologic systems.
-I'm also fascinated by remote sensor networks, data science, data visualization/communication, and the power of open source software.
+I'm a hydrogeologist developing scientific methods to monitor, model, and manage regional-scale aquifers, with applications in sustainable groundwater management, agricultural water use, and real-time natural resource monitoring.
+I've built simulations of groundwater flow and contaminant transport, open source frameworks for real-time groundwater monitoring, and models that predict if a well may run dry during drought and unsustainable management.

 Before pursuing my PhD, I taught environmental science to middle and high school students in Yosemite and the Marin Headlands for the educational nonprofit [NatureBridge](https://naturebridge.org/), and spent summers leading expeditions in the wilderness, and in Thailand for [National Geographic Student Expeditions](https://www.nationalgeographic.com/student-expeditions/).
 Those were some of the best years of my life.
-I learned how to work with tight knit groups of people for weeks on end, speak comfortably to large crowds, communicate science to diverse audiences, and improvise.
+I learned how to work with tight knit groups for weeks on end in far corners of the Earth, speak comfortably to large crowds, communicate science to diverse audiences, and improvise.

 I love to learn new things, cook, play guitar, explore the alpine environment with a rope and harness, take bike tours, and catch waves in the cold California ocean.